samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 }
 ~~~

-Below is an example of the simple Manifest with the basic information filled in.
+Below is an example of a Manifest with the basic information filled in.

 ~~~java
 import groovy.json.JsonSlurper